Hyperbaric Oxygen Therapy (HBOT)

 HBOT is often used along with medicine, surgeries and other conventional therapies to heal certain types of wounds, usually when other treatments have failed.
 Wounds our experts treat with HBOT include:

-Radiation therapy-related wounds, which develop in a small number of patients treated for cancer.
+Radiation induced injuries develop in a small number of patients treated for cancer or following surgery.
 These wounds typically involve the skin surrounding the area or organ under treatment, which can lead to a breakdown of tissue over time.
 HBOT helps to create new blood vessels, making it possible for oxygen to efficiently decrease inflammation around those wounds while also killing bacteria.

-Wounds resulting from complications following surgery, such as compromised surgical skin flaps and grafts.
-A wound can develop when skin used to cover surgical wounds doesn't receive enough blood and the flap or graft fails.
+Wounds resulting from complications following surgery, such as compromised surgical skin flap reconstructions and grafts, can develop when skin used to cover surgical wounds doesn't receive enough blood and the flap or graft fails.
 HBOT increases oxygen supply to injured tissues, promoting healing by fighting infection, reducing swelling, and encouraging the growth of new blood vessels.

 Our wound care specialists